Protecting Yourself from Radiation

 In a radiation emergency you may be asked to get inside a building and take shelter for a period of time.

-- This action is called "sheltering in placeshelter in placeAn emergency response instruction meaning get inside a building right away.
+- This action is called "sheltering in placeAn emergency response instruction meaning get inside a building right away.
 If you can get to a brick or concrete multi-story building or basement within a few minutes, go there.."

 - Get to the middle of the building or a basement, away from doors and windows.